-In this article we will tell you how to check my saved passwords in google chrome.
-Here’s the procedure.
+Saving passwords is a good idea to remember them.
+This article will tell you how to check my saved passwords in Google Chrome.

 The passwords can be synchronized with Google account of the user and will be accessed through other computers as well.
-It stores passwords in same system which includes saved password from other browsers like IExplore or Firefox.
-The keychain Access is used for storing login information in a Mac.
+It stores passwords in same system which includes saved password from other browsers like Explorer or Firefox.
+The Keychain Access is used for storing login information on a Mac.
 In order to ensure that Google Chrome saves your passwords,

 - Go to Chrome menu on your browser toolbar and click Settings.